-Pre-Major: Engineering A1040D (offered through Computer & Engineering Technologies)
+- Pre-Major: Engineering A1040D

 GENERAL EDUCATION

 The General Education curriculum is designed for individuals who wish to broaden their education, with emphasis on personal growth, intellectual enrichment, and improvement in general knowledge.
 The curriculum provides an introduction to the liberal arts (general education) in a program that can be tailored to the student's personal interests rather than to specific technical or professional requirements.